Rudadadadada/pygame_project/README.md

 ## 🛠️ Tools
 - <a href="https://www.pygame.org/">Library PyGame <img src="https://user-images.githubusercontent.com/57627872/213811298-ebf69d93-3a3e-4408-a1ae-8e3e5e31ccb7.png" height="20" width="20"></a>

 ## ⚙️ Contributors
 There are one contributor:

 <a href = "https://github.com/rudadadadada/pygame_project/graphs/contributors">
 <img src = "https://contrib.rocks/image?repo=rudadadadada/pygame_project"/>
 </a>

+## 📌 My comment
+I did this project in ***2019*** so I want to say that if I were making a game now, I would change a lot in it.
+- I would redo the animation logic.
+- I don't like the pictures and their number.
+There are a lot of them, it was possible to use less.
+- There is no architecture in the project, everything is done in main.
+- I can't use the latest version of python because pygame doesn't work with it.
+It is sad☹️

+***I uploaded this project because it is part of my programming progress.***